microbit-carlos/microbit-bird-activity/docs/activityadvanced.md

 How does this work?

-The micro:bit ration is uses to broadcast and receive these messages.
+The micro:bit radio is used to broadcast and receive these messages.

 Let's look at the `warn_about_cat()` function towards the bottom of the `bird.py` file: